A 22-year-old soldier was killed in Iraq from injuries suffered by an improvised explosive device, his family and the military said Tuesday.

 Duckett, 21, was on Grace's show a year ago after her son, Trenton, disappeared from her apartment.
 Grace grilled the woman, accusing her of hiding something because Duckett did not take a lie-detector test and answered vaguely regarding her whereabouts.
 Police later named Duckett the prime suspect in the boy's disappearance.

 Report: Girl became disoriented on ride

-An amusement park ride on which a teen sustained severe head injuries was spinning fast and disoriented her, compromising the girl's ability to control her movements, a new report said.
+An amusement park ride on which a teen sustained severe head injuries was spinning fast and disoriented her, limiting her ability to control her movements, a new report said.

-The state Bureau of Fair Rides Inspection's initial report said Natashia West, 14, probably did not follow instructions to remain seated during the ride and caused her own injuries.
+The state Bureau of Fair Rides Inspection's initial report said Natashia West, 14, probably didn't follow instructions to remain seated and caused her own injuries.
 The Tamarac girl hit her head on the tea cup ride at Boomers amusement park in June and still has trouble speaking, her father said.